What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 “Access to the right opportunities” is one of the biggest challenges.
 Access to relevant information and skills, access to business opportunities, access to supply chains and access to appropriate enterprise and supplier development programmes.

-This month we are really looking forward to our second annual KickStart Buyers’ Market providing our young entrepreneurs with access to the teams that make buying decision for SAB getting to pitch their business but also understand what it really takes to supply one of the country’s largest supply chains – allowing for much engagement and learning both ways.
+This month we are looking forward to our second annual KickStart Buyers’ Market providing our young entrepreneurs with access to the teams that make buying decisions for SAB getting to pitch their business but also understand what it takes to supply one of the country’s largest supply chains – allowing for much engagement and learning both ways.

 The global youth unemployment crisis, along with climate change, is one of the great challenges of our time